Supporting Your Plant Medicine Integration

 The Fire of Beginnings

-At Aries Integration, we believe true integration begins within.
+True integration begins within.
 Inspired by Aries—the first sign of the zodiac—we honor the energy of beginnings: the courage to take the first step, the fire to move forward, and the willingness to discover who we are beneath the noise of the world.
 Aries teaches us that leadership is not domination, but self-knowing; not conquest, but the bravery to look inward for the answers we seek.

 Our mission is to empower individuals and communities to reclaim their own wisdom, to become their own teachers, healers, and visionaries.
 We recognize that the deepest guidance often emerges not from external authority, but from an honest relationship with self, spirit, community, and the living world around us.